Abrar5510/Intent-Bridge/README.md

 Transform natural language into API calls instantly.
+No documentation.
+No SDKs.
+Just describe what you want.
 Built for the Descope MCP Hackathon 2025.